DH-RSE-Summer-School/DH-RSE-Summer-School-2026/Day 2/lesson-orientation.md

 > - **Two ways to add nodes**: sidebar (browse all available types) or drag from an output handle onto empty canvas (autosuggestion, creates a node already connected).
 > - **Handles are labelled**: output on the right, input on the left; hover to see the name.
 Always read both labels before connecting.
 > - **Param nodes** hold a single value and supply it wherever you connect them — search terms, API keys, numeric thresholds.
-> - **Show All columns** in Table Output reveals fields hidden by default, including namespace sub-objects like `ads.description`. **Expand namespaces** flattens those into plain column names.
+> - **Show All columns** in Table Output reveals fields hidden by default, including namespace sub-objects like `ariadne.description`. **Expand namespaces** flattens those into plain column names.
 > - **KingsInference by Field** runs per record and writes partial results live — you see the column fill in as the model works.
 > - The `data` handle takes records; the `key` handle takes an API key Param — connecting them the wrong way is the most common error on inference nodes.
 > - **Reconciliation** expects one value per record; multi-value strings reconcile poorly.